ldecicco-USGS/owi-blog/content/fileOptions.md

 fread
 </td>
 <td style="text-align:right;">
-6.8
+11.7
 </td>
 <td style="text-align:right;">
-2.5
+23.3
 </td>
 <td style="text-align:right;">
-3.8
+4.7
 </td>
 <td style="text-align:right;">
-1.7
+2.7
 </td>
 </tr>
 </tbody>
 </table>
 Timing in seconds.

 Note!
-I didn’t explore adjusting the `nThread` argument in `fread`/`fwrite`.
-I also didn’t include a compressed version of `fread`/`fwrite`.
+I didn't explore adjusting the `nThread` argument in `fread`/`fwrite`.
+I also didn't include a compressed version of `fread`/`fwrite`.
 Our crew is a hodge-podge of Windows, Mac, and Linux, and we try to make our code work on any OS.
 Many of the solutions for combining compression with `data.table` functions looked fragile on the different OSes.
 The `data.table` package has an open GitHub issue to support compression in the future.
 It may be worth updating this script once that is added.

 feather Compression
 -------------------